Test ID: PYR Pyruvic Acid, Blood

 Whole bloodAdditional Testing Requirements

 This test does not calculate the lactate:pyruvate ratio.
-To obtain this information, both this test and LAA / Lactate, Plasma must be ordered.
+To obtain this information, both this test and LACS1 / Lactate, Plasma must be ordered.
 The ratio can be calculated from the results obtained from these tests.
+A separate specimen must be obtained for lactate testing, see LACS1 / Lactate, Plasma.

 Specimen Required